featurehub-io/featurehub/sdks/typescript/featurehub-eventsource-sdk/README.md

 });
 ```

 This is a simple scenario where you request for default context without passing information for each user.
-In production, you would normally create new context per each user and pass information about strategies (if you are applying any).
-If you are using percentage rollout, for example, you also need to set a `sessionId`, or some other identifier that you can set through `userKey`).
+In production, you would normally create new context per each user and if you are applying flag variations, you would pass information about user context.
+If you are using percentage rollout, for example, you would set a `sessionId`, or some other identifier that you can set through `userKey`).

 Frameworks like express and restify work by implementing a middleware concept that allows wraparound logic for each request.
 In a Node JS server, we would typically add to the part that finds the user something that is able to create a new context, configure it for the detected user and stash it in the request ready for the actual
 method that processes this request to use.